kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 4)

+### Day 5: March 6, 2020

+**Today's Progress**: I worked on the Angular application.
+I worked on the ShoppingCart model.
+I added and fix the ShoppingCartItem.
+I'm putting off for a bit working on the service because I need more time to rethink It's such a mess and I don't want to work on it for today.

+**Thoughts**: Feeling so good about my internship I hope everything goes well.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/11f6fb77ab0040e2e6bdedf41956dca0ec99adc8)

+---

 ### Day 4: March 5, 2020

 **Today's Progress**: I worked on the Angular application.
 I worked on the ShoppingCartService.
 I created a ShoppingCartItem to help modularize the products added in the cart and then I worked a bit on the updating the quantity.